AthenaisGautier/athenaisgautier.github.io/_pages/cv.md

 * __Engineering Intern__: Summer 2017
   * ELM Leblanc SAS (Drancy, France)
   * Working on "data integration for smart energetic systems"

 Awards or distinctions
 ---

 * __Mascot 2022 annual meeting__: Award for the best oral presentation.
+* __University of Bern's Fund for the Promotion of Young Researchers__ : Awarded the maximum grant of CHF 5000 to organize a workshop
 * __Mascot 2021 annual meeting__: Award for the best poster presentation.
 * __SIAM__: Recipient of a travel award for SIAM UQ 2022

+Academical service
+---
+* In organizing committee : [Lifting Inference with Kernel Embeddings 2023](https://like23-bern.github.io/) *June 26-30, 2023*
+* Main organizer of the workshop : [Current frontiers in Gaussian Processes](https://frontiersgp-bern2022.github.io/) *Aug.
+24-26, 2022*
+* In organizing committee and webmaster : [Lifting Inference with Kernel Embeddings 2022](https://like22-bern.github.io/) *Jan.
+10-14, 2022*
+* Reviewer for Artificial Intelligence and Statistics (AISTATS) 2022, 2023 and for the workshop : Machine Learning and the Physical Sciences at NeurIPS 2021, 2022.